mirkin-pixel/ha-adsb-station/README.md

 --db-file /usr/local/share/tar1090/aircraft.csv.gz
 ```

 Restart readsb, and the extra fields appear in `aircraft.json` straight away.
-The integration picks them up on its own — the attributes are added as soon as the decoder sends them, so there is nothing to reconfigure.
+The integration picks them up on its own: the attributes are added as soon as the decoder sends them, so there is nothing to reconfigure.
 The database is a snapshot, so refresh it now and then by running the same command again.

 #### Names for the codes

 An aircraft broadcasts `DLH6CH` and `A20N`.
-Neither is a name, and no decoder can make one of them, because the names are not in the radio signal at all — they are a list somebody keeps.
+Neither is a name, and no decoder can make one of them, because the names are not in the radio signal at all: they are a list somebody keeps.
 The integration ships that list, so the aircraft attributes carry a name without anything being asked over the internet:

 | Attribute | Read from | Example |
 |---|---|---|